-Focus is on building relationships between brands and customers through the strategic use of the elements of the marketing communication mix, including advertising, sales promotion, direct marketing, personal selling and public relations.
+Lecture: 0 | Lab: 1 Focus is on building relationships between brands and customers through the strategic use of the elements of the marketing communication mix, including advertising, sales promotion, direct marketing, personal selling and public relations.

-MKTG 3332 Professional Selling
+MKTG 3332 Professional Selling Credit: 3 | Lecture: 3

 A study of the field of professional selling as an integral component of the promotional activities of the organization.
 Discussions focus on the selling of goods and services to organizational buyers in the context of long-term relationships.
+Prerequisites: MKTG 3301 or equivalent.

-MKTG 3342 Brand Management
+MKTG 3342 Brand Management Credit: 3 | Lecture: 3